Pakistan beat New Zealand for second win

 Pakistan look well covered in the bowling ranks, with the left-arm pace of Shaheen Afridi, Rauf - whose 4-22 were career-best T20 international figures - Hassan Ali and the spin of Imad Wasim, Shadab Khan and Mohammad Hafeeez.

 Today was about Rauf and his raw pace.
-His first ball was a searing yorker that split Martin Guptill in half before he followed him next ball and saw the ball ricochet onto the stumps.
+His first ball was a searing yorker that cut though Martin Guptill, before he bowled him next ball off the inside edge.

-The 27-year-old was taken off after finding that breakthrough, before a double strike of Devon Conway and Glenn Phillips in the 18th over brought two new batters to the crease and allowed Pakistan to squeeze their opponents.
+The 27-year-old dismissed Devon Conway and Glenn Phillips in the 18th over, allowing Pakistan to squeeze their opponents.

 Mitchell Santner gloriously drove him to the cover boundary but Rauf bowled him off the final ball of the innings to wrap up another solid performance with the ball by Pakistan, as they took five wickets for just 44 runs in the final seven overs.